andrewbadge/DNSRoaming/README.md

 All Logs are saved to %ProgramData%\DNSRoaming
 All Settings file are in XML and are saved to %ProgramData%\DNSRoadming\Settings

+### Default Rule

+If no rules exist; a default rule will be created that will:

+- when connected to any Wireless Network
+- on any network address
+- set the DNS server to Quad (Preferred) and CloudFlare - No Malware (Alternative)

 # FAQ

 ## Can I install the files manually?

 Sure.
 DNS Roaming won't care where the service and client files are located.
-If you copy the Program Files files (exes and dlls) to any folder you can run the client and install the service manually (using "SC CREATE").
+If you copy the [Program Files] files (exes, dlls and config files) to any folder you can run the client and install the service manually (using "SC CREATE").

 NB: the log and settings files will always be stored under %ProgramData%\DNSRoaming